compressa-net/compressa/README.md

 ### Sunday (Publication and Presentation day)

 (note: all of my work was screen captured and available on request)

-## Future Potencial

-I love technologies that make us more efficient or make our lifes easier.
-This app could help countless people who love to read, but have little time for it.
-It could mean a more efficient way to consume information from books.

-Integrating AI-generated voices would be a logical next step, and automatic translation should be fairly easy to implement too.
-I could image a business model where we contact authors diretly and share our revenue with them, based on their statistics in our app.

-It would be a win-win: fantastic way for us to consume these important works, and we would give the authors a new revenue channel to profit from.

 ## Text summary tests